immcantation/amulety/README.md

 The full usage documentation can also be found on the readthedocs [usage page](https://amulety.readthedocs.io/en/latest/usage.html).

-For TCR-specific usage and examples, see the [TCR Usage Guide](TCR_USAGE_GUIDE.md).

 ## Contact

-For help and questions please contact the [Immcantation Group](mailto:immcantation@googlegroups.com).
+If you need help or have any questions, please contact the [Immcantation Group](mailto:immcantation@googlegroups.com).

+If you have discovered a bug or have a feature request, you can open an issue using the [issue tracker](https://github.com/immcantation/amulety/issues).

+To receive alerts about Immcantation releases, news, events, and tutorials, join the [Immcantation News](https://groups.google.com/g/immcantation-news) Google Group.
+[Membership settings](https://groups.google.com/g/immcantation-news/membership) can be adjusted to change the frequency of email updates.

 ## Authors